apmasell/puzzleverse/background-player.md

 You can also choose to erase a realm that you own.
 It will no longer be available to you or other players.

+## Train-car Mode
+In the TV series [_Infinity Train_](https://infinity-train.fandom.com/),
+characters travel through a series of train cars, each with a separate world inside, where the characters must travel solve puzzles to unlock the door allowing them to proceed to the next car.
+Puzzleverse has a "train mode" where the administrator can add appropriate realms to a list and you can play through them in a random order.

+Train realms are not really different from regular realms except that they have a goal that is supposed to send you to the next train car.
+If a train realm is created directly (rather than through the automatic disc-jockey mechanism), the goal will send you to your home realm.
+This will also happen when the queue of realms is empty.
+If new realms are added by your administrator, a new realm will be automatically created.
+In the realm navigator, train car realms will be marked with their sequence number.

+The realm navigator will allow you start a train.

 ## Other Features
 Like any good social network, the system also supports direct messages between players of any server.
 There are also access controls if you wish to block